Erik Johnson is a licensed architect in the state of Minnesota with over 21 years of experience.

 1. temporary, fleeting, momentary

-2. lightweight, delicate, flexible
+2. lightweight, flexible

 Definitions for Stone Tent: